Sciatica & Pinched Nerve Chiropractor Near Pittsburgh

 • Soft-tissue therapy to calm tight or overworked muscles

-• Corrective exercises & home care to support stability and prevent flare-ups
+• Corrective exercises and home care recommendations

 Your first visit: what to expect